ProjectsVanBox/colibactin_detection/README.md

 2. Analysis of colibactin exposure in whole-genome cancer data
     - [`Figure_3.R`](https://github.com/ProjectsVanBox/colibactin_detection/blob/main/Code/Figure_3.R), [`FigureS7A-D.R`](https://github.com/ProjectsVanBox/colibactin_detection/blob/main/Code/FigureS7A-D.R) and [`makeFigure4.R`](https://github.com/ProjectsVanBox/colibactin_detection/blob/main/Code/makeFigure4.R)

+ 3. All scripts for training and running the random forest are in [`randomForest`](https://github.com/ProjectsVanBox/colibactin_detection/blob/main/randomForest) .
+To classify new data you need the bed files used for feature annotation and the trained models, both of which can be downloaded [`here`](https://surfdrive.surf.nl/files/index.php/s/vxfeQNY4ARwS8sm)

 #
 For any questions or comments about the code, please contact: